Joe McElderry: 2013–2014: Set Your Soul Alive Tour, Cinderella, and The Jump

-2015–present: The Who's Tommy and Joseph and the Amazing Technicolor Dreamcoat
+2015–2025: The Who's Tommy and Joseph and the Amazing Technicolor Dreamcoat

 In September 2015, McElderry again played the lead role in the rock musical The Who's Tommy, in a two-week run at the Opera House Theatre in Blackpool.

 Also in 2015, McElderry landed the lead role of Joseph in the 2016 UK touring production of the Andrew Lloyd Webber and Tim Rice musical Joseph and the Amazing Technicolor Dreamcoat.
 The tour began in January 2016 and ran through July 2016.

 McElderry received very positive reviews for his performance as Joseph.
 Mark Leslie of the Lynn News called him "a shining star" in the role.
 Janet Tansley of the Liverpool Echo wrote that McElderry "breathed new life into this middle-aged musical", adding: "His voice was solid and silken and, simply, faultless, rendering 'Close Every Door' possibly the best version I have ever heard".
 Mark Shenton of The Stage wrote that McElderry "may just be the best sung Joseph there's ever been, bringing a vocal flair to Joseph that's utterly ravishing".
 John Wood of North West End wrote: "McElderry has been good from the moment the curtain rose; he has a good voice, obviously, and can really handle the comedy, but on Close Every Door he completely takes over, his voice filled with emotion and absolutely soaring; he has the audience breathless.
 He has made it his own and I can't imagine anyone performing it better.
 For his efforts he receives rapturous applause."

 Saturday Night at the Movies, McElderry's fifth studio album, features a collection of songs from films and musicals.
 The album was released on 14 July 2017 by Decca Records.
 McElderry promoted the album with a "Saturday Night at the Movies" national tour throughout July and August 2017, featuring Lloyd Daniels from the sixth series of The X Factor and Keith Jack and Ben James-Ellis from Any Dream Will Do.

 In 2023/24, McElderry appeared in a panto version of Pinocchio at the Theatre Royal, Newcastle as Jiminy Cricket.

+2026: "Love Me Out Loud"

+In June 2026, McElderry released "Love Me Out Loud".